survivejs/webpack-book/manuscript/packages/02_authoring.md

 ### Publishing a Pre-Release Version

 Sometimes, you want to publish something preliminary for other people to test.
 You can do this by tagging your release as a pre-release version.
-For example, a package can have versions like this:
+For example, a package can have versions as below:

 * v0.5.0-alpha1
 * v0.5.0-beta1